backupparachute/jig/README.md

 jig
 ===

-Simple java based templating system
+Simple java based templating system designed to be injected and reused.